solarwinds/apm-go/README.md

 ## Getting started

-ℹ️ Check out the [http example](examples/http/README.md) to see how easy it is to get started.
-The following code snippets are pulled directly from it.
+ℹ️ Check out the [usage examples](examples) to see how easy it is to get started.
+The following code snippets are adapted from the [http example](examples/http).

 To use in your Go project: